eneskelestemur/MDSimulation/README.md

     calculate_mmgbsa(out_dir)
 ```

+The above usage is now being depricated.
+Instead, use the `simulate.py` to carry out the simulation and MM-G(P)BSA calculations.
+The new `Simulation` class can be used to simulate protein-protein or protein-ligand complexes, and to calculate the MM-G(P)BSA scores from the simulation.
+It also contains plotting methods to analyze the results. `simulate.py` contains a sample code chunk to run a simulation, calculate scores and plot resulting data.
+The output directory will contain all the results in the end of the simulation.
+Currently, `calculate_mmgbsa` method only supports single trajectory method, but it will be updated to support multi-trajectory method as well.
+A few other modifications will also be done to improve calculations.

 ## Logging into highgarden

 I've set up accounts for y'all on highgarden.
 You can access them via:

 ```bash
 ssh {your_username}@152.2.40.219
 ```